16 October 2020

 COPE is primarily a forum for editors and publishers of scholarly journals.
 The following resources may be of use to journalists.

-- Our news and opinion section for the latest news
+- COPE news and opinion section for the latest news

 - Information on how COPE is run